play0137/Traditional_Chinese_word_embedding/README.md

 # Overview

 Use PTT (bulletin board system (BBS) in Taiwan) and Chinese Wiki corpora to build count-based and prediction-based word embeddings.
-The [evaluation](https://github.com/play0137/Traditional_Chinese_word_embedding/tree/master/evaluation) in similarity/relatedness tasks is better than the other pre-trained word embeddings.
+The [evaluations](https://github.com/play0137/Traditional_Chinese_word_embedding/tree/master/evaluation) in similarity/relatedness tasks are better than the other pre-trained word embeddings.

 ## Chinese Word Embeddings
 Download